adamluzsi/adamluzsi/CV.md

 was changing its approach to advertisements, so the tracking integrations had to be revisited to give more power to the Marketing Agents.
 The final outcome allowed easy maintenance and the field agents could use advanced targeting to find the right customers for better lead generation.

+### VeryCreatives - 3rd party data collecting integrations with ETL

+I had the opportunity to work on a project involving the development of an API for 3rd party integrations.
+The focus of the API was on importing and processing substantial data volumes.
+As part of the solution, I designed a modular ETL pipeline, that can handle different extraction and transformations, to load the data into a unified data source.

+### VeryCreatives - Coaching Agile Practices (XP) and teaching about TDD

+I guided their teams on Extreme Programming (XP) and introduced some of the Test-Driven Development (TDD) techniques.
+My expertise helped enhance their software development process, emphasizing quality and customer-centric solutions.

+### CFB Kft - Insurance Agent Knowledge base helper

+I contributed to the design of compliant insurance software, deepening my grasp on the intricate policy systems within the insurance industry.

+### CFB Kft - Server and IT Equipment management

+As part of my role at CFB, I managed the company's on-premise servers and also maintained the company's laptop and desktop equipment.

+## Education

+* **Web Software Developer** (OKJ nmb 54 481 02):
+    * Developed skills in various programming languages, web development frameworks, and database management systems.
+* **Client-Sided Software Developer** (OKJ nmb 54-481-02):
+    * Gained in-depth client-side programming knowledge.
+* **Apprenticeship & Mentorship**:
+    * Participated in an apprenticeship program followed by a mentorship, to further solidifying my software development skills.

+## Languages

+* English: Proficient
+* Hungarian: Native speaker